Venue: Las Positas College, 3000 Campus Loop, Bld 1000, Livermore, CA

 Bob was first introduced to the world of cybersecurity as a teenager in the 80s when he hosted a BBS and had to develop his own terminal software to prevent Russian hackers from infiltrating his site, which was being hosted from his parents’ home.

-Session 1 – Lab three – 10:00 AM – 11:00 AM | Kratikal (subsidiary of ThreatCop) | AI and Application Security (SCA/IAST)
+Session 1 – Lab three – 10:00 AM – 11:00 AM | Kratikal (subsidiary of ThreatCop) | AI and Application Security (SCA/IAST) | Pavan Kushwaha: CEO, Threatcop & Kratikal

-About Pavan Kushwaha: CEO, ThreatCop & Kratikal
+About Pavan Kushwaha: CEO, Threatcop & Kratikal

 Pavan Kushwaha is a visionary entrepreneur and cybersecurity expert with over a decade of experience in building world-class security solutions.
-As the founder and CEO of both ThreatCop and Kratikal, Pavan has pioneered people-centric security and advanced simulation technologies.
+As the founder and CEO of both Threatcop and Kratikal, Pavan has pioneered people-centric security and advanced simulation technologies.
 His leadership has driven both organizations to the forefront of the industry, focusing on the intersection of human behavior, automated risk detection, and agentic AI security.
 He is a frequent speaker at global security summits and is dedicated to fostering the next generation of cybersecurity talent.

 About Kratikal (A ThreatCop Subsidiary)